 Analysis of written documents will provide the regional and local historical contexts for integrating archaeological and palaeoecological records at the local and regional scale.
 This will also allow us to explore the nature and scale of aquatic resource exploitation in general, offering qualitative (target species, technology) and quantitative (fish catch, species distribution) elements to assess the modern legacy of these fisheries and to inform current management and conservation efforts.

-Ethnographic study of artisanal fisheries will assess human-environment interactions as well as community livelihoods and resilience in two distinct small-scale fishing societies, located in São Francisco do Sul (south) and Recife (northeast).
+Citizen knowledge and participatory analysis in artisanal fisheries will assess human-environment interactions as well as community livelihoods and resilience in two distinct small-scale fishing societies, located in São Francisco do Sul (south) and Recife (northeast).
 The information obtained will be analysed using a participatory geographical information system method to explore spatial and temporal changes in modern fishing communities, and then compared with historical (local) and archaeological (regional) information.